 Pack up in the morning and head to Helmsdale.
 You’ll be surprised at how many things to do there are in this sleepy little fishing village!
 Head straight to the river to experience this town best.
 Rent some fishing equipment and see if you can catch some salmon for dinner!
 Unsuccessful?
 Maybe you’ll do better at gold panning, earning enough to buy a meal.
 You can pan for free, and all the equipment you require can be hired from Strath Ullie Crafts & Visitor Information.
 Dinner is served at the Bannockburn Inn, where you can celebrate your success or toast to your misery over a good pint and local dinner.

 Staying at: Helmsdale Harbour.
 This is not a campsite like the previous North Coast 500 accommodation suggestions, but a good spot for campervan overnight parking.
 You’ll have a sea view, with fresh water options nearby and be within walking distance from a restaurant and supermarket!

 Helmsdale - John o’Groats

 Staying at: John o’Groats Caravan and Camping Site.
 If you’re travelling the North Coast 500, you want to make the most of the coast, which the sea view at this campsite will allow for.
 Some travellers have even been lucky enough to spot seals while having their breakfast!
-It is walking distance from restaurants and a supermarket, as well as close driving distance from a petrol station and various tourist sights. £25.15 a night for two people.
+It is within walking distance from restaurants and a supermarket, as well as the close driving distance from a petrol station and various tourist sights.

 N 58.64359, W 3.06838